 Fertiliser use is responsible for 30 to 35% of the total agricultural emissions.
-Straight fertilisers such as Calcium Ammonium Nitrate (CAN) are high nitrous oxide emitters whereas urea emits more ammonia.
-When farmers use protected urea, they can reduce overall nitrous oxide and ammonia emissions from the fertiliser.
+When farmers use Protected Urea, they can reduce overall nitrous oxide and ammonia emissions from the fertiliser.

 protected urea